post

 The Observatory Museum in Grahamstown

-Next stop is Grahamstown, where many of us tour of the Observatory Museum.
+Next stop is Grahamstown, where many of us tour the Observatory Museum.
 There is a reflecting telescope and a working camera obscura in a tower on top of the museum.
 Both were acquired and built by an early English settler to this area called H.C.
 Galpin.
 He made a living as a watch and clock maker.

 Craig tells us Grahamstown is safe to wander around in, so our group spreads out to take advantage of the shopping and banking.
 I try to use my Canadian bank card in one bank, but the machine rejects it.
 I walk down the street to another bank where the bank machine works fine for me.
 Lunch is on our own account today, so I stop by a bakery and pick up a very nice deli sandwich for 9.50 Rand (US$1.15).
 On our way out of Grahamstown, we stop to see the 1820 Settlers National Monument, which offers a good view of Grahamstown from high on a hill, but it really doesn’t have much else to offer.